Check out our review of General Assembly to learn more about the program, costs, and student reviews.

-After submitting an application, prospective students connect with a General Assembly admissions rep. They determine whether or not the course is a fit for their experience and goals.
-Prospective students in the full-time immersive course have to complete an admissions assessment to ensure they are prepared.
+After submitting an application, prospective students connect with a General Assembly admissions rep. In this conversation, they determine whether or not the course is a fit for their experience and goals.
+Then, prospective students in the full-time immersive course have to complete an admissions assessment to ensure they are prepared.
 After they have been accepted, students must pay a downpayment to secure their spot in the program.

 Ratings and reviews